 The Inca Trail, one of the most famous hiking trails in the world, The tour usually lasts 4 days and 3 nights.
 You walk through breathtaking landscapes, pass a pass at 4200 altitudes, experience the jungle, and camp in the middle of these landscapes.

 However, there is a short version that will take you through the sun gate is the Inca trail 2 days where you can see important Inca architectural remains and you will experience Machu Picchu in a short time

 This hike is the most adventurous alternative to getting to Machu Picchu.
 It is less about hiking/trekking itself, but rather a combination of trekking, rafting, zip line, and mountain biking.
 Especially among the youngest travelers in Peru, this route is one of the most popular.

 The little walk, which makes the walk attractive, finally allowed me to decide against it.
 I was allowed to walk a little more.

 Salkantay trek to Machu Picchu:

-The Salkantay Trek combines the cultural and natural beauties of the Machu Picchu landscape.
-The highlight of the route and the difference with the other possibilities is the passage of the snow-covered Salkantay with a height of 6264 m.
+The Salkantay Trek combines the cultural and natural beauties of the Machu Picchu landscape and the second famous hike after the Inca trail.
+The highlight of the route and the difference from the other possibilities is the passage of the snow-covered Salkantay with a height of 6264 m.
 It is considered the most representative mountain of the Vilcabamba mountains.
 From there it crosses the cloud forest and the jungle to Aguas Calientes.